julio4/protocol-studies/docs/wiki/pectra-faq.md

 # Pectra FAQ

 **What is Pectra?**
-Pectra, (Prague - Electra), is the next network upgrade scheduled for Ethereum.
+Pectra, (Prague - Electra), is the latest Ethereum network upgrade that activated on Ethereum mainnet at epoch `364032`, on **07-May-2025 at 10:05 (UTC)**..
 The full list of EIPs as well as an introduction to the features can be found [here](https://notes.ethereum.org/@ethpandaops/mekong#What-is-in-the-Mekong-testnet).

 **Who is this guide for?**
 For App developers, Stakers and Node operators who are interested in the upcoming Pectra upgrade.